 A family bike ride is a great way to connect, spend quality time together, and keep fit and active.
-To make it easy for you we’ve already compiled a list of the Best Bicycle Paths in Brisbane graded from easy to hard depending on your kid’s (and your!) level of experience, ability and fitness.
+To make it easy for you we’ve compiled a list of the Best Bicycle Paths in Brisbane graded from easy to hard depending on your kid’s (and your!) level of experience, ability and fitness.
 The choice of paths available will take you along foreshores, through wetlands, bush, parks, and up mountains, with many offering refreshment stops and playgrounds along the way.

 Hook the bike carrier onto the car and explore somewhere new, but don’t forget to pack a few treats or stop off for a Father’s Day ice-cream along the way!

 Tip: If you don’t have a bike carrier and need to set off from home, plan your bike ride by checking online for popular trails near you.
 Your local council’s website could be a good place to start as they often list their parks and cycle tracks.